 What’s the latest SEO News & Updates this week?

-And some delightfully distracting SEO Bits & Pieces.
+And a whole heap of interesting and entertaining SEO Bits & Pieces.

 Actions to take: